 Frognal, Camden

-An idyllic locality and leafy street meandering between Hampstead and West Hampstead
+An idyllic locality and leafy street meandering between Hampstead and the Finchley Road

 Perhaps unexpectedly, Frognal’s name does signify that this was once a nook frequented by frogs.
 It was recorded in the early 15th century as a ‘customary tenement’, an estate held on condition that the customs of the manor (of Hampstead) were adhered to, which involved performing certain tasks and making various payments.

-In the Frognal and Fitzjohns ward, 17 per cent of residents are Jewish and 59 per cent of 16- to 74-year-olds are qualified to degree level or above.
+In the Frognal and Fitzjohns ward 14 per cent of residents are Jewish (the highest proportion in the borough) and 59 per cent of 16- to 74-year-olds are qualified to degree level or above.

 During the latter part of the Second World War, General de Gaulle lived at Frognal House, directing the efforts of the Free French forces.